emilydumas/slview/README.md

 are likely to work as there is no known use of recent language changes.

+## Release history

+* 2019-12-12 - v0.3 - Asynchronous loading of datasets, status indicator modal
+* 2019-11-17 - v0.2 - First public version

 ## Acknowledgement

 This material is based upon work supported by the US National Science Foundation under Grants DMS-1709877 and DMS-1439786.
-Development began while the author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Fall 2019 semester program "Illustrating Mathematics".
+Initial development was conducted while the author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Fall 2019 semester program "Illustrating Mathematics".

 ## Author